mohini-chauhan/Pivot/README.md

 2. Run it using :
     ``` npm start```

-## Compiled version is  also included in he repository run it using
+## Compiled version is  also included in the repository run it using

  1. Install server :```   npm install -g serve ```